 LAGUNA DESIGN / SCIENCE PHOTO LIBRARY LAGUNA DESIGN / SCIENCE PHOTO LIBRARY

 HIV DNA.
 Molecular model of a sequence of DNA (deoxyribonucleic acid) produced by HIV (the human immunodeficiency virus) after infecting a human cell.
 This is a stage in the process where HIV replicates using human cell machinery, causing AIDS (acquired immune deficiency syndrome).
 DNA is a helical molecule (here spiralling across the image) made up of two interlocking sugar-phosphate strands bound together by their nucleotide bases.
 Three 'twists' of the helix are seen here.
 This is HIV-1, the more common of the two forms of HIV.
-This space-filled model shows 527 atoms.
-The atoms (spheres) are: carbon (light blue), oxygen (red), phosphorus (pink), and nitrogen (blue).
-Hydrogen atoms are not shown.
+This tubular model, overlaid on a space-filled model, shows 527 atoms.
+The atoms (tubular then space-filled colours) are: carbon (green, light blue), oxygen (orange, red), phosphorus (both pink), nitrogen (both blue).
+Hydrogen atoms not shown.

 Model release not required.
 Property release not required.